depscloud/deps.cloud/content/en/docs/contributing/docker.md

 | Golang | `Makefile` | `make docker` |
 | NodeJS | `package.json` | `npm run docker` |

-The target produces a tagged image that you can deployed using the existing [docker example](/docs/deployment/docker/).
+The target produces a tagged image that you can deployed using the docker deployment.

 ## Deploying Local Changes